Glycine

 Does glycine increase serotonin?

 Among other things, serotonin is required to make the sleep hormone melatonin.
-Research shows oral glycine elevates serotonin, reduces symptoms of insomnia, and improves sleep quality.
+Research shows oral glycine elevates serotonin, reduces concerns of sleep quality, and improves sleep quality.

 Can you take glycine and magnesium together?